tflearn/tflearn/docs/templates/getting_started.md

 ### Training, Evaluating & Predicting

 Training functions are another core feature of TFLearn.
-In Tensorflow, there are no pre-built API to train a network, so TFLearn integrates a set of functions to easily handle any neural network training, whatever the number of inputs, outputs and optimizers.
+In Tensorflow, there are no pre-built API to train a network, so TFLearn integrates a set of functions that can easily handle any neural network training, whatever the number of inputs, outputs and optimizers.

-If you are using TFlearn layers, many parameters are already self managed, so it is very easy to train a model, using `DNN` class:
+While using TFlearn layers, many parameters are already self managed, so it is very easy to train a model, using `DNN` model class:

 ```python
 network = ... (some layers) ...